FEATURED POST

 Many people claim the Mop Fly is a sure fire winner, while others shun it as gaudy and downright un-flylike.

 I'm personally in the middle.
-I have never been taken much by the basic mop fly; they've been a dud as far as I’m concerned.
+I have never been taken much by the mop fly; they've been a dud as far as I’m concerned.

 So I was a little reluctant to embrace The Creature, until I took a really close look on my lap top.